donno/donno.github.io/docs/_posts/2023-12-31-end-of-year.md

   * Started year with a rating of 969 and ended on 1054.
   * Longest winning streak was 10 games between 2023-09-07 to 2023-09-09.
   * Longest streak (of playtime): 1 hour 21 minutes on 2023-03-11.
-  * Reached highest raiting in blitz of 1110.
+  * Reached highest rating in blitz of 1110.

 ## Television